Dugger INT return helps lift Pats over fading Dolphins 23-21

 Bridgewater entered the medical tent for evaluation after the INT and was replaced by Thompson, who was picked off by Jonathan Jones.

-Two series later, the Patriots went up 23-14 on Mac Jones’ 1-yard TD pass to Meyers.
+Two series later, the Patriots went up 23-14 on Jones’ TD pass to Meyers.

+”I don’t think we have the men in that locker room that have the character to quit,” safety Devin McCourty said. ”We’ve got one more opportunity that we’re guaranteed.”

 GETTING DEFENSIVE